-NI Compact Vision Systems are rugged automation controllers that combine industrial camera connectivity, open communication, and FPGA-based I/O in a small form factor.
+Compact Vision Systems are rugged automation controllers that combine industrial camera connectivity, open communication, and FPGA-based I/O in a small form factor.
 They are designed to acquire and process images in real time from multiple cameras and provide the flexibility, integration, and ruggedness for many industrial inspection, alignment, and OEM vision applications.

-NI Compact Vision Systems offer a fanless design, solid state hard drive, and extended temperature range, making the devices ready for the demanding conditions of manufacturing and embedded vision applications by reducing maintenance requirements and increasing reliability.
-The deterministic real-time OS also adds to the operational reliability and makes systems exempt from the IT department updates and intervention that Windows-based systems experience.
+NI industrial controllers, Compact Vision Systems, and CompactRIO controllers offer a fanless design, solid state hard drives, and extended temperature ranges, which makes them ready for the demanding conditions of manufacturing and embedded vision applications by reducing maintenance requirements and increasing reliability.
+The deterministic NI Linux Real-Time OS also adds to the operational reliability and makes systems exempt from the IT department updates and intervention that Windows-based systems experience.

-The NI Linux Real-Time OS, which adds support for the Eclipse Development Environment, also gives you the freedom to reuse existing C/C++ code or development expertise.
+The NI Linux Real-Time OS helps developers innovate with the massive software ecosystem provided by the Linux community.
+Additionally, NI Linux Real-Time OS adds support for the Eclipse Development Environment, which gives you the freedom to reuse existing C/C++ code or development expertise.
 Now you can integrate code libraries into your LabVIEW Real-Time application, or even develop your own stand-alone executable interfacing directly to your LabVIEW FPGA application.
 You have the flexibility to develop using the tools that best suit your task and capabilities.

-Figure 3.
+Figure 6.
 Compact Vision Systems offer options for both USB 3.0 and Gigabit Ethernet cameras.

 Search the Camera Network to find a compatible camera.

 Also, a simple web browser on any Windows 7 or Windows Embedded 7 touch panel can act as an operator interface for selecting inspections, updating parameters, or training a new part.
-NI Vision software provides the ability to further program an HMI for the NI Compact Vision Systems.
+NI Vision software provides the ability to further program an HMI for Compact Vision Systems.

-NI Compact Vision Systems have have 24 reconfigurable digital I/O lines—eight 5-24 VDC isolated input lines, eight 5-24 VDC isolated output lines, eight bidirectional TTL lines, and two bidirectional differential RS-422 lines that can be used as a quadrature encoder input.
+NI industrial controllers and Compact Vision Systems have 24 onboard reconfigurable digital I/O lines—eight 5-24 VDC isolated input lines, eight 5-24 VDC isolated output lines, eight bidirectional TTL lines, and two bidirectional differential RS422 lines that can be used as a quadrature encoder input.
 These lines include built-in functionality for generating strobe pulses, triggering, and writing/reading from digital lines.
-Using these signals, you can dynamically control your lighting or cameras, synchronize with a conveyor belt, or integrate NI Compact Vision Systems with programmable logic controllers (PLCs).
+Using these signals, you can dynamically control your lighting or cameras, synchronize with a conveyor belt, or integrate Compact Vision Systems with programmable logic controllers (PLCs).

-The digital I/O lines on Compact Vision Systems are directly connected to reconfigurable FPGA.
+The digital I/O lines on NI industrial controllers and Compact Vision Systems as well as the C Series modules in CompactRIO are directly connected to a reconfigurable FPGA.
 If your application requires specialized timing or custom I/O behavior, you can use LabVIEW FPGA to reconfigure the digital I/O lines to achieve additional functionality such as custom triggers, timing, PWM outputs, custom digital protocols, and high-speed counters.

-For nearly 20 years, NI vision software has provided a comprehensive library of imaging functions to help you solve a wide range of image acquisition and processing applications.
-NI Compact Vision Systems are either programmed with LabVIEW graphical system design software using the NI Vision Development Module or configured with easy-to-use NI Vision Builder for Automated Inspection (AI).
-Both packages help you achieve the following:
+For nearly 20 years, NI Vision software has provided a comprehensive library of imaging functions to help you create a wide range of image acquisition and processing applications.
+You can program NI industrial controllers and Compact Vision Systems with either LabVIEW system design software using the Vision Development Module or with easy-to-use NI Vision Builder for Automated Inspection (Vision Builder AI).
+CompactRIO devices must be programmed using LabVIEW and the Vision Development Module because additional functionality is required to configure C Series I/O modules.
+Regardless, both LabVIEW and the Vision Development Module as well as Vision Builder AI help you achieve the following:

 (b) LabVIEW Project Explorer, Front Panel, and Block Diagram for Vision Application

-National Instruments uses the same programming software (Vision Development Module) and configuration software (Vision Builder AI) across the entire NI vision hardware portfolio.
-So after learning just one set of vision software, you can easily reduce time and cost to maintain your systems or build new applications while enjoying the freedom to choose the suitable hardware for each application, be it a PC, an NI Embedded Vision System, NI Compact Vision System, or NI Smart Camera.
-All NI vision software comes with NI Vision Acquisition Software, a collection of drivers for IEEE 1394, GigE Vision, and USB3 Vision cameras that scales to support a larger range of camera types for use with other NI vision hardware.
+You can use LabVIEW and the Vision Development Module across the entire NI Vision hardware portfolio.
+So after learning just one set of vision software, you can easily reduce time and cost to maintain your systems or build new applications while enjoying the freedom to choose the suitable hardware for each application, be it an industrial controller, Compact Vision System, or CompactRIO controller.
+All NI Vision software comes with Vision Acquisition Software, a collection of drivers for IEEE 1394, GigE Vision, and USB3 Vision cameras that scales to support a larger range of camera types for use with other NI Vision hardware.

-Figure 4.
+Figure 9.
 NI vision software works with all NI vision hardware.